-The number of Americans applying for unemployment benefits fell to a pandemic low last week as the job market continues to recover from last year’s coronavirus recession.
+The number of Americans applying for unemployment benefits fell to a new pandemic low 267,000 last week as the job market recovers from last year’s sharp coronavirus downturn.

 Jobless claims fell by 4,000 last week, the Labor Department reported Wednesday.
 The four-week average of claims, which smooths out weekly ups and downs, dropped by nearly 7,300, to 278,000, also a pandemic low.

 Applications for unemployment aid have been falling mostly steadily since topping 900,000 in early January and are gradually nearing prepandemic levels of around 220,000 a week.
 Claims, a proxy for layoffs, have now dropped for six straight weeks.

 There were 2.2 million Americans were collecting traditional unemployment benefits the week that ended Oct.
 30.

 “Overall, the downtrend in filings is continuing and the level is moving closer to pre-pandemic levels,” wrote Rubeela Farooqi, chief U.S. economist at High Frequency Economics.
 “Businesses facing labor shortages are likely retaining rather than laying off workers.”

 The job market has been recovering for the past year and a half.
 In March and April of 2020, employers slashed more than 22 million jobs as governments ordered lockdowns and consumers and workers stayed home as a health precaution.
 Since then, employers have added more than 18 million jobs—including 531,000 last month—as the rollout of vaccines and government relief programs gave consumers the confidence and financial wherewithal to resume spending.